Oct 19, 2023

 This column shows you when the load order was last updated.

-You can sync data, pause or start data loads, and delete the load orders using them.
+You can pause or start data loads, and delete the load orders using them.

 Pausing the load order will stop data push to the destination immediately.
 This will delete our reference to the destination table, but it will not stop the data extraction to Improvado.